Snehalikalall/Introduction-to-sc-REnF/README.md

 ```
 library(SingleCellExperiment)
 library(edgeR)
-library(scDatasets)
-library(biomaRt)
 library('Linnorm')

+#normalized_data function is in preprocessing.R function
+annotation <- Biase_data[[2]] #already factor type class
+colnames(data) <- as.matrix(annotation)
+PreprocessedData = normalized_data(data)

 ```

 We will give the method demonstration with single cell RNA sequencing on 7895 cells to capture oligonucleotide-labeled antibodies which are used to integrate cellular protein and transcriptome measurements into an efficient, single-cell.
 For more details about the study, see [Simultaneous epitope and transcriptome measurement in single cells](https://www.nature.com/articles/nmeth.4380)

 For demonstration purposes, we gave here the preprocessed CBMC data and cell types.
-One can download the data from above link, and preprocess it using given code.
+One can download the other datasets from above link, and preprocess it using given code.
 For preprocessing, Genes should be in row, Cells should be in coloumn